 Let it Sit

 For the chemicals to be worthwhile, they need to sit in your home for several hours.
 It’s important to let your home air out for a few hours before heading indoors.
-One of the most common questions we receive is how long homeowners should wait after the exterminator sprays.
+One of the most common questions we receive is how long homeowners should wait after Aptive sprays.
 Depending on the treatment, it could take anywhere from 30 minutes to several hours before your home is able to be occupied.
-Your pest control expert will let you know how long you need to wait after an extermination before returning inside.
+Your pest control expert will let you know how long you need to wait after a treatment before returning inside.